 It is important to note that in accordance with legislation (Dog and Cat Management Act 1995) cats are identified if they have either a tagged collar or a microchip as indicated by an ‘M’ tattoo in the ear.

 It is an offence to trap an identified cat and the animal must be returned to the place where it was trapped.

 It is unlawful to enter private property in order to trap a cat.

-Further details regarding this legislation can be obtained by visiting the Department of Sustainability, Environment, Water, Population and Communities website.
+Further details regarding this legislation can be obtained by visiting the Department of Climate Change, Energy, the Environment and Water website.

 RSPCA Lonsdale phone: 8329 6000